system76/docs/_articles/hardware-failure.md

 #### Memory

-To run a memory test on your computer, we need to use a [live disk](/articles/live-disk/).
+To run a memory test on your computer, we need to use a [live disk](/articles/live-disk/) with Ubuntu.
 We also need to change the BIOS settings from UEFI mode to BIOS mode.
 If you press the key indicated on boot to get into BIOS (<kbd>F2</kbd> for laptops, and <kbd>DEL</kbd> for most desktops), there will be a toggle between the two modes.

 Once you switch to BIOS mode, restart, and use the key to boot from other drives (<kbd>F7</kbd> for laptops, and <kbd>F12</kbd> for most desktops) to select the USB.
 Right after you select the USB for boot, start tapping the <kbd>ESC</kbd> key to get into the GRUB boot menu.
 If you accidentally get to a GRUB command prompt, type in the word `normal`, press <kbd>Enter</kbd>, then immediately press <kbd>ESC</kbd>.
 Grub is available for only a second, so if you miss the opportunity, turn your computer off and try again.